Qhoang5804/On-Brella-403-Project/Status Report/report-template.md

 ## Questions for the Product Owner:
 <!-- List any questions for your TA to be discussed in your Thursday project meeting. -->
 Are we required to have a fully working hardware component for our project deliverables?
+Is a hardware simulator sufficient for meeting the hardware integration requirement?
+Are there specific expectations for how realistic the station prototype must be?
+Is it acceptable to limit early testing to a single station setup?
 ---

 ## Goals for Next Week:
 <!-- Outline your plans and goals for the following week.
 Each bullet point should include a measurable task and a time estimate (no longer than a week).
 We recommend that you label these with the student(s) who is responsible for the item.  -->

+Design system architecture and data models
+Create initial frontend wireframes and UI flow Research hardware communication and simulation options Set up CI pipeline and deployment skeleton